2023 Best Value Communication & Journalism Master's Degree Schools in Massachusetts

 Northeastern graduate students pay an average of $26,095 in in-state tuition and fees each year.

-As a testament to the quality of education it offers, Northeastern also is in the top 20% of our Best Communication & Journalism Master’s Degree Schools in Massachusetts ranking.
+In addition to its great value ranking, Northeastern is in the top 20% of all schools on our Best Communication & Journalism Master’s Degree Schools in Massachusetts list.

 Emerson graduate students pay an average of $31,910 in in-state tuition and fees each year.